How Much Compensation Can I Claim For Anxiety After A Car Accident?

 What happens if PTSD is left untreated?

 If you’ve been involved in a traumatic event like a car accident, it’s normal to feel affected by it for some time afterwards.
 For most people, these feelings of upset and confusion go away on their own.
-But if you find that you’re still suffering after four weeks, or that the psychological repercussions of your accident are affecting your ability to function, then you should speak to your doctor.
+But if you find that the psychological repercussions of your accident are affecting your ability to function, then you should speak to your doctor.

 How much compensation will I get for PTSD after a car accident in the UK?